 Response:

-We agree with the reviewer that different mineralizationc zones can overlap, especially in shallower sediments.
-However, as stated in the text, OMEN-SED is a system scale or global model for coupling to ESMs and not a local reaction transport model. diagentic equation numerically on a regular or irregular grid and model
+We agree with the reviewer that different biogeochemical zones can overlap.
+However, as stated in the text, OMEN-SED is designed for the coupling to ESMs and its formulation is thus first and foremost guided by achieving numerical efficiency while retaining biogeochemical reality.
+As summarized in the manuscript, there are essentially two approaches that can be used to describe biogeochemical processes in models.
+The first approach solves the general diagenetic equation numerically on a regular or irregular grid and biogeochemical zonation emerges in response to inhibition terms allowing a certain degree of overlap between biogeochemical zones.
+This approach is highly flexible and thus preferable.
+Yet, its excessive computational demand unfortunately renders its application within a three-dimensional Earth System Model framework impossible.
+On the other hand, analytical models that subdivide the sediment into distinct biogeochemical zones are computationally efficient and thus ideally suited to describe diagenetic dynamics in ESM.

-per-se prevent the application of such analytical approaches in shallower aquatic environments.
-In fact, Billen, 1982; Goloway and Bender, 1982; Jahnke et al., 1982o and Van Raaphorst, 1995; Tromp et al., 1995; Gypens et al., 2008.
-In particular, Gypens et al., 2008 points out that u Soetaert et al. (1996a) […]
+By their very nature, analytical models do not allow for overlapping biogeochemical zones.
+As stated in the manuscript, this is a simplification.
+However, we disagree with the reviewer that this simplification would per-se prevent the application of such analytical approaches in shallower aquatic environments.
+In fact, OMEN-SED builds on a number of analytical models that were developed to investigate local, coupled nutrient and oxygen cycles in coastal sediments (e.g. Billen, 1982; Goloway and Bender, 1982; Jahnke et al., 1982, Slomp et al., 1996).
+Similar approaches were later successfully applied from oxic to anoxic sediments and at the regional coastal ocean scale (e.g. Ruardij and Van Raaphorst, 1995; Tromp et al., 1995; Gypens et al., 2008).
+In particular, Gypens et al., 2008 points out that accounting for secondary redox process in the boundary condition induces little error as: “Using a numerical model, Soetaert et al. (1996) showed that this re-oxidation mainly occurs at the oxic-anoxic transition interface.”

-We agree with the reviewer that different mineralization zones can overlap, especially in shallower sediments.
-However, as stated in the text, OMEN-SED is a system scale or global model for coupling to ESMs and not a local reaction transport model.
-Thus, its main aim is to reproduce the main, global features (e.g. dynamic redox zonation and estimates of SWI-fluxes) and not local scale dynamics.
-Therefore, we argue that the assumption of no overlap is reasonable as it is of minor importance on a global scale.

-In addition, as stated in the text (pg.
-8), OMEN-SED builds upon models developed for the coastal ocean (e.g. Billen, 1982; Goloway and Bender, 1982; Ruardij and Van Raaphorst, 1995; Tromp

-et al., 1995; Gypens et al., 2008) which make the same assumption and have been shown to perform very well.
-In addition, the good agreement between OMEN-SED and the results obtained with a fully formulated numerical RTM (compare Section 3.3, allowing for overlapping TEA use) indicate that this is not a critical limitation of OMEN-SED - even for shallow sediments.
+Finally, the good agreement between OMEN-SED and the results obtained with a fully formulated numerical RTM (compare Section 3.3, allowing for overlapping TEA use) shows that this is not a critical limitation of OMEN-SED - even for shallow sediments.

-….
+We have clarified these points in the manuscript by

-However, we have included a sentence on this in the limitations section:
+including a sentence on this in the limitations section:

 TODO: “Give sentence!
 E.g. like Schulz&Zabel book: This sequence is generally valid, even though numerous studies have identified an overlap of carbon oxidation pathways within the sediment resulting from competition between microbial populations (Canfield 1993) and the presence of microenvironments (e.g. Jørgensen 1977; cf. Chapters 7, 8, 12).”

-Sandra: Soetaert et al., (1996) also emphasize that this is generally a good approximation based on obervations (look up the ref).

-DH: ???

-Do you mean the statement “Nevertheless, there is general agreement between the models (this one and the steady-state one used by Reimers et al. 1992), which indicates that nutrient profiles can be described confidently by steady-state models in order to determine properties of the prevailing mineralization process.” in the paper “Dynamic response of deep‐sea sediments to seasonal variations: A model”?

 Comment: